-Wash and dry the mushroom, cut the stem, add the smashed garlic clove in the center whole where the stem was, sprinkle with olive oil, salt and dry thyme.
+Wash and dry the mushroom, cut the stem, add the smashed garlic clove in the center hole where the stem was, sprinkle with olive oil, salt and dry thyme.

 Make the ricotta filling by mixing almond ricotta, olive oil, dry parsley, a sprinkle of dry thyme, pepper and stuff the concave part of the mushroom.
 Add to a baking sheet.

-Add the quarters Brussel sprouts to the baking sheet, sprinkle with olive oil and salt, cover loosely with aluminum foil (I usually avoid the aluminum touching the food).
+Add the quarters Brussels sprouts to the baking sheet, sprinkle with olive oil and salt, cover loosely with aluminum foil (I usually avoid the aluminum touching the food).

 Put the pan in the oven for 30 minutes.
 Remove the foil after 20 minutes, and cook uncovered for another 10 minutes.